jacobguinther/gwb/readme.md

 - The social icons at the bottom are linked to GWB social sites

 ### Todo:
-- Form validation should be improved using javascript.
+- Form validation could be improved.
 - Add credability to the company by:
   - Adding testimonials
   - Adding partner companies